gbs0/bolecount/README.md

 ## Rodando alguns testes

-Explain how to run the automated tests for this system
+*Explain how to run the automated tests for this system*

 ### **Rodando o script:**

-Para iniciar a execução do script, no prompt de comando, navegue até a pasta `bolecount`(iniciada no Desktop) e execute o arquivo `bolecount.rb` utilizando o seguinte comando:
+Para iniciar a execução do script, no prompt de comando, navegue até a pasta `bolecount`(iniciada no Desktop) e execute o arquivo `bolecount.rb` utilizando:

 ```
 ruby bolecount.rb